About Marshall University

 - Commission on Accreditation for Respiratory Care (CoARC) accredits the B.S. in Respiratory Care (cooperative program with St. Mary’s School of Respiratory Care).

 - Commission on Accreditation in Physical Therapy Education accredits the Doctor of Physical Therapy program.

 - Commission on Accreditation of Allied Health Education Programs accredit the Sonography program at St. Mary’s School of Medical Imaging.

 Commission on Accreditation of Allied Health Education Programs

 Seminole, FL 33775

 - Commission on Accreditation of Athletic Training Education accredits the Athletic Training program.

 Austin, TX 78731

-- Council for the Accreditation of Educator Preparation (CAEP) and the West Virginia State Department of Education accredit the teacher education program.
+- Council for the Accreditation of Educator Preparation (CAEP) and the West Virginia State Department of Education accredit the teacher education program (initial and advanced levels).